*** Important Legal Notice ***

-However having said that, providing you put your case together by taking the recommendations contained in this briefing and apply them to your case, there is no reason why you cannot make a very good case for presentation to both the LPA and the Secretary of State.
+However having said that, providing you put your case together by taking the recommendations contained in this briefing and apply them to your case, that you cannot make a very case for presentation to both the LPA and the Secretary of State.
 There is no cost involved other than your own out of pocket expenses.

 You should consider your tactics when deciding whether to make an application to the LPA or the Secretary of State, or alternatively to make an application to both at the same time.
 Obviously there is much to be said for first making an application to the LPA and then the Secretary of State if you are not successful with the LPA, as this gives you two bites of the same cherry.
 But as with everything your own case will determine what is the more appropriate course to take.

-There is no procedure for members of the public to make applications to revoke permissions, therefore the application must be in the format of a request, set out in a letter to the planning committee, or director of planning, alternatively by lobbying councillors, especially those on planning committees to take up the mantle and put the resolution to committee, indeed some local planning authority officers will not entertain requests from members of the public, thy simply will not action them, so the only course in those cases is to persuade a councillor to put the motion requesting revocation/discontinuance to committee.
+There is no procedure for members of the public to make applications to revoke permissions, therefore the application must be in the format of a request, set out in a letter to the planning committee, or director of planning, alternatively by lobbying councillors, especially those on planning committees to take up the mantle and put the resolution to committee.

 The procedure for unopposed cases (S99) is quite straight forward, the local authority can in the majority of cases simply make the order and that is the end of the matter.
 They must advertise the proposed order, and give any person likely to be affected opportunity of making representation to the Secretary of State, who will then give such objectors an opportunity of being heard by an inspector at a public inquiry.
-However very few if any such unopposed orders are likely to be made for the type of development that most local communities object to, but if no objection is made within 28 days of the notified resolution then the order is confirmed without a hearing.
+However very few if any such unopposed orders are likely to be made for the type of development that most local communities object to.

 At the forefront of councillors minds when making revocation, or discontinuance orders is that they will have to pay the developer compensation, this can be substantial.
-Planning Sanity argues that this should not be a consideration, if in the view of the decision-maker the development is contrary to good planning and/or amenity of the area (there is some case law that would support that view, but it is very sketchy).
-Most of the cases involving revocation and discontinuance are about the level of compensation rather than the revocation it self, with councils having too many eyes on their budgets.
+CfPS argues that this should not be a consideration, if in the view of the decision-maker the development is contrary to good planning and/or amenity of the area.
+Most of the cases involving revocation and discontinuance are about the level of compensation rather than the revocation it self.

 The object of using revocation is to persuade the council to take it up, rather than expecting to take the matter through the courts yourselves, unless there are very strong grounds, or to use the process as a means of highlighting your campaign.
 If the Councillors take it forward then of course you are relieved of any burden, or fear of cost orders being made against you.
 But if it is not taken up then you have a great media opportunity, which is always a good campaign aim.
 The idea being to accuse the council of not taking the views, or needs, of the local community into account, but instead acting to support the interests of the developers, or that they put money before the interests of the community.